The Eric Andre Show: Season 4 (2016)

 Scenes planned but not filmed for season 4 included an underwater sequence based on a scene from the film Top Secret!
 André explained: "We came close to doing it two years in a row.
 We even went as far as having a tank in the outskirts of Los Angeles County where we were going to get all this scuba gear and diving and crane operators; all of these underwater stunt performers.
 But it's just so expensive and so time consuming that it's not worth sacrificing a million other things for just fifty seconds".

 Guests for season 4 included rapper T.I.
 "We had T.I. walk off," according to a 2016 interview with André, "but he had just had enough."
-Rapper Flava Flav's interview ended on a freeze-frame of co-host Hannibal Buress kicking Flav in the face; a move Flav denies happened.
+Rapper Flavor Flav's interview ended on a freeze-frame of co-host Hannibal Buress kicking Flav in the face, a move Flav denies happened.
 Flav posted on Facebook in October, 2016, "People asking about that B.S.
 Eric Andre show.
 That kick in the face, NEVER HAPPENED.
 That's some Bullshit editing done to disparage Flav.
 Yo Eric Andre - FUCK YOU for that move gee - Flavor Flav".
 Guests intended but not booked for season 4 included Jay Leno and Katt Williams.

 André was nearly arrested while filming man on the street segments during production.
 André spent time in hospital having stitches in his hand due to filming a segment where he was supposed to "hail[sic] through a car window, but my entire hand went through the window and got sliced up.
 It was also during the first week of shooting so my fingers are like in weird silver finger casts for a lot of the street stuff".